 The problem with regular servicing

-In a word, cost.
-Over the last few decades new washing machine costs have come down considerably (in real terms), while at the same time the cost of getting an engineer out has gone through the roof.
-It’s got so ridiculous that many manufacturers have even had to abandon their normal engineer charging systems and have resorted to insurance-based schemes.
-If you wanted a manufacturers engineer to come and service your washing machine after 12 months it would cost over £100.
-You may have only paid 300 or even less to buy it.
+In a word – cost.
+Prices of new washings have come down considerably (in real terms).
+At the same time the cost of getting an engineer out has gone through the roof.
+It’s got so ridiculous that many manufacturers have abandoned their normal engineer charging systems and have moved to insurance-based schemes.

 So most washing machines are just not expensive enough to warrant investing money each year on servicing.
 A local engineer is likely to be a lot cheaper, but it could still cost £50 or more.
 The economics just don't encourage annual servicing any more.
 What’s really sad about this is that some appliances (e.g. tumble dryers) are catching fire.
 A regular service by a skilled repairman may well have prevented some of these fires.